Hexagon Wall - Tween Boy Room - Part 1

 So many have asked about the hexagon template.

-I found one on Amazon for only $9!!
+I found a hexagon template on Amazon!!
 And it has various sizes in the one template.
-Hexagon template ruler.

 I thought these would be fun hanging in the pattern on the feature wall.
 Sort of a 3-d element.
 Ended up not liking that at the end, but that idea will be incorporated elsewhere in his room.